buyekeobare/sorting_algorithms/README.md

 And many more.

-## Project tasks

-For this project we will focus on some of the sorting algorithms as outlined below:

-### Mandatory tasks:

-- Bubble Sort
-- Insertion Sort
-- Selection Sort
-- Quick Sort

-### Advanced tasks:

-- Merge Sort
-- Counting Sort
-- Cocktail Sort
-- Shell Sort
-- Heap Sort
-- Radix Sort
-- Bitonic Sort

-Lets explore the mandatory tasks
+## 2. Lets explore at least four different sorting algorithms:

-## Bubble Sort
+## 1. Bubble Sort

 Bubble sort is a simple sorting algorithm that repeatedly steps through a list of elements to be sorted, compares adjacent elements, and swaps them if they are in the wrong order.
 This process is repeated until the entire list is sorted.
 The algorithm gets its name from the way smaller elements "bubble" to the top of the list with each iteration.

 ### Step-by-step explanation of how bubble sort works: